lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 This is an end-entity certificate whose status is requested and returned in the OCSP request and response examples below.

-The the key pair for the end-entity certificate is the "testECCP256" key from {{!RFC9500}}, section 2.3.
+The key pair for the end-entity certificate is the "testECCP256" key from {{!RFC9500}}, section 2.3.

 ~~~